The Beginner’s Guide to Understanding EKG Monitor Specifications

 • Battery Life: The longer the battery lasts, the more you can rely on the monitor without constantly charging it.
 Some devices last days, others weeks—check for ones that fit your routine.

-When comparing EKG monitor specifications, think about how often you’ll use the device and how detailed your heart readings need to be.
+When comparing specifications, think about how often you’ll use the device and how much EKG monitor accuracy you actually need for your situation.

 Let’s dive into how these features affect your monitor’s accuracy.